Yemeni–Ottoman conflicts

-The Yemeni–Ottoman conflicts were a series of conflicts between the Ottoman Empire and Zaidi tribes in Upper Yemen, which began in 1538 and ended with the signing of the Treaty of Daan on 9 October 1911.
+The Yemeni–Ottoman wars were a series of conflicts between the Ottoman Empire and Zaidi tribes in Upper Yemen, which began in 1538 and ended with the signing of the Treaty of Daan on 9 October 1911.

 Yemeni expedition of 1538

 The first Ottoman attempt to conquer Yemen occurred in 1538, after the end of Mamluk rule in Yemen following the end of the Ottoman–Mamluk War (1516–17).

-The Ottomans weren't able to capture cities north of Sana'a in Upper Yemen such as Sa'dah, Shaharah and Hajjah remained in the hands of Yemeni Zaidi imamz.
+The Ottomans weren't able to capture cities north of Sana'a in Upper Yemen such as Sa'dah, Shaharah and Hajjah remained in the hands of Yemeni Zaidi imams.

 Yemeni expedition of 1567-71

-After Mahmud Pasha was appointed as the Beylerbeyi of Egypt from Yemen in 1565, his successor Ridvan Pasha (1565-1567) reported to the Divan that he was collecting excessive taxes, and Mahmud Pasha convinced the Divan to the view that Yemen should be divided into two because of its vast territory, and prevented any possible investigation into him.
+After Mahmud Pasha was appointed as the Beylerbeyi of Egypt from Yemen in 1565, his successor Ridvan Pasha (1565–1567) reported to the Divan that he was collecting excessive taxes, and Mahmud Pasha convinced the Divan to the view that Yemen should be divided into two because of its vast territory, and prevented any possible investigation into him.
 According to the decision, the Sana'a Province was given to Murad Pasha, and the Yemen Province centered on Zabid was given to Hasan Pasha, and Ridvan Pasha was dismissed.
 Because of this administrative chaos in Yemen, the Zaydi Al-Mutahhar rebelled in 1567.

 Under Sinan Pasha the Ottomans led an attack into the Zaidi Imamate after the Zaidis under Mutahhar kicked the Ottomans to only Zabid.
 Al Qahirah in Ta'izz would fall within 7 weeks, including the city itself Jabal Al Aghbar in Ash Shamayatayn District were attacked by Ottomans and Zaidi defenders were routed in 29 April 1569 in a battle, shortly afterwards the Ottomans took control of Aden on 14 May 1569.
 Ottoman forces would make their journey north to Wadi Maytam near Jibla in which a battle ensued with the Zaidi launching an ambush with 10,000 Men on 12 June 1569 however Sinan's forces thwarted the Zaidi attack with the Inhabitants of Jibla and nearby areas submitting to Ottoman Rule.
 The Ottomans would attack Ibb and the Zaidi Garrison would be defeated taken over by the Ottomans in 25 June 1569.

-The Ottoman forces entered Dhamar and Yarim in early July of 1569.
+The Ottoman forces entered Dhamar and Yarim in early July 1569.
 Sinan and his army would begin making his way to Sana’a heading north.
 Ottoman forces would invade Sana’a on 26 July 1569, the capital of the Zaidi State, the Ottomans would launch an attack into Khawlan Southeast of Sana’a with the Ottoman successfully breaching it.
 Zaidi forces including Mutahhar, the leader of the Zaidi state is stationed at a defense in Thula.

 Ottoman forces would then attack Shibam near Kawkaban, taking over the city on 24 August 1569.